Older cleaners like washing soda, vinegar, and salt can replace them all and work just as well. And soda can do much more than clean.

 And the packaging becomes waste you must discard.

-So get a spray bottle.
+So get a small spray bottle, perhaps 16 ounces.
 Add a tablespoon of baking soda and fill it to the top with water.
 Shake well to dissolve.
+The proportions probably don’t have to be exact.

 If you like, you can mix the soda with 5-6 drops of essential oil in a small bowl before adding it to the spray bottle.